Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | FriendsCount |integer |No | |

 ### <a name="myfollowing"></a>Siguiendo
-Obtener lo siguiente: Recupera los usuarios a los que estoy siguiendo.
+Obtener mi seguimiento: recupera los usuarios a los que estoy siguiendo.

 #### <a name="input-properties"></a>Propiedades de entrada